6 Tips for Back to School Shopping

 3) Hit Yard Sales, Thrift Stores and Consignment Sales for uniforms:

 Check your local paper – savvy sellers will list uniforms if they have them, and if you hit the jackpot, you could bring home an entire slightly-used uniform in your child’s size for around $.50- $1 per item!
-Check out our post on Yard-Sale Shopping Tips HERE.
-The Goddwill or other thrift stores also have great deals on uniforms.
+Check out our post on Thrift Store Shopping Tips on Yard-Sale Shopping Tips HERE.
+The Goodwill or other thrift stores also have great deals on uniforms.
 Since kids usually don’t play too hard in these, they’re often in decent shape still.
 There are also local consignment sales that set up around this time for those looking to buy/sell uniforms.
 Check the paper for these as well!

 4) Take Advantage of Tax-Free Holidays: